 “No Ordinary Lover” was the slightly Oriental-sounding B-side to “No More Blue Horizons [Fool, Fool, Fool].”
 It was a perky vocal number.
 The real payload was “Watching Over Burning Fields,” a long, ambient piece that finally took the time to stretch out at six and a half minutes.
 Since “No Ordinary Lover” has the lyric “watching over burning fields” these songs are sometimes mislabelled on various China Crisis releases, but thankfully not here.

-The non-LP single that followed the album is rightfully here.
-“Scream Down At Me” was a radical shift to upbeat dance music that must have been a very unlikely followup to “Christian.”
+The non-LP single that preceded the album is rightfully here.
+“Scream Down At Me” was a radical shift to upbeat dance music from the almost bucolic “African + White.”
 It didn’t chart, but the atypically extroverted sound was the one time that the band released a single in this period that was so raucous.
 The Geoff [Afraid Of Mice] Kelly fretless bass solo against the furious timbale solo [with female backing vocals!] was the closest this band ever came to the Duran Duran sound.
-The B-side “Cucumber Garden” was a little more like what we all expected from China Crisis; an introverted left-field long buildup for a long seven minute track.
+The B-side “Cucumber Garden” was a little more like what we all expected from China Crisis; with an introverted left-field long buildup for a the seven minute track.